 Made with translucent fabrics engineered to diffuse sunlight and dispersing natural light throughout your home, this helps reduce the need for artificial light as well.

-Privacy shades made with semi-opaque and opaque fabrics are perfect for bedrooms, bathrooms, and rooms facing the street or a neighbor, keeping the inside of your home perfectly hidden since they completely block out sunlight and the view outside.
+Privacy screens made with semi-opaque and opaque fabrics are perfect for bedrooms, bathrooms, and rooms facing the street or a neighbor, keeping the inside of your home perfectly hidden since they completely block out sunlight and the view outside.

 Traditional Blinds

 Traditional blinds are a type of window covering made up of long horizontal slats of different materials such as wood, plastic, or metal.
-These are held together by a lift cord that runs through the blind slats and allows the blind to be pulled up and stack tightly to the top.
+These are held together by a lift cord that runs through the blind slats and allows the blind to be pulled up and stacked tightly to the top.

 Currently, there are six known different types of traditional blinds: roller blinds, Roman blinds, pleated blinds, Venetian blinds, Shoji Japanese blinds, and vertical blinds.